Aspie96/blog/content/posts/free_software.md

 [Eric Raymond](http://www.catb.org/~esr/) and [Bruce Perens](http://perens.com/) (leader, at the time, of the [Debian](https://www.debian.org/index.it.html) project, a free operating system, as successor of its founder [Ian Murdock](https://ianmurdock.com/)) started the [Open Source Initiative](https://opensource.org/) in 1998, as president and vice-president respectively.
 The idea was to promote free software under a different name, leveraging a more pragmatic approach.

-The *open source movement*, based on utilitarianism, rather than moral dogma (like the free software movement), and often focused on cooperation and software quality, has been very successful in its goals, making open source software widespread.
+The *open source movement*, more utilitarian, rather than based on moral dogma (like the free software movement), and often focused on cooperation and software quality, has been very successful in its goals, making open source software widespread.

-The [Open Source Definition](https://opensource.org/definition-annotated/), maintained by OSI, is based on the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) (also written by Perens).
+The [Open Source Definition](https://opensource.org/definition-annotated/), maintained by OSI, is based on the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) (written by Perens).
 It is equivalent, in substance, to the free software definition by the FSF, expressing the same concepts with different words and a different structure.

 Sometimes the phrase "free and open source software" is used to remain neutral between the two alternatives.
 It can also be shortened as "FOSS" or "[FLOSS](https://www.gnu.org/philosophy/floss-and-foss.html)" (where the L stands for "libre").
 It's possible to use "free software" and "open source" interchangeably, to refer to the same class of programs, as the Debian community currently does.